howion/notes/notes/type-theory/09-dependent-type-theory.md

 \end{array}
 $$

-### Rules that postulate judgmental equality is an equivalence relation.
+### Rules that postulate judgmental equality is an equivalence relation

 $$
 \begin{array}{ccc}